isarnassiri/scQCEA/index.md

 qsub -t 1-${t%% *} CellTypeEnrichment_Multiple_Samples.sh $PWD'/gex_aggregation'
 ```

-You need to copy the files in the following directory to the folder of inputs files and modify line 5-6, and 10 in `CellTypeEnrichment_Multiple_Samples.sh` depend to the set up of the HPC:
+You need to copy the files available at [LINK](https://github.com/isarnassiri/scQCEA/tree/CellTypeEnrichmentAnalysis_for_Multiple_Samples) to the folder of inputs files and modify line 5-6, and 10 in `CellTypeEnrichment_Multiple_Samples.sh` depend to the set up of the HPC:

 **On a Desktop Computer:**